SeamusMullan/juno/frontend/README.md

-# juno-frontend
+# juno_frontend

-An Electron application with React
+An Electron application with React and TypeScript

 ## Recommended IDE Setup